alexandergiannini/javascript-code-quiz/README.md

 # Hello there!
 My name is Alex Giannini and this is my Code Quiz application.

-# The URL for the deployed applicatio  is:
+# The URL for the deployed application is:

 # The Screenshot displaying the preview for this application is :